 When the system memory is bigger than 64MB, the communication method between the BIOS and the operating system will differ from one operating system to another.
-If you use OS/2, select OS2; if you choose another operating system, select Non-OS2.
+If you use OS/2, select OS2; if you are using another operating system, select Non-OS2.
+The default setting is Non-OS2.